 Local, Faith, and Transformative Partnerships

-The Local, Faith and Transformative Partnerships Hub is strengthening USAID’s ability to partner with nontraditional and diverse actors, including local, faith-based, and community organizations; schools and hospitals; minority-serving institutions; foundations; diaspora communities; cooperatives; and volunteer organizations.
+The Local, Faith, and Transformative Partnerships Hub strengthens USAID’s ability to partner with nontraditional and diverse actors, including local, faith-based, volunteer, and community organizations, schools and hospitals abroad, foundations, and diaspora communities.
+The Hub also supports and builds the capacity of partners new to working with USAID.

 Private Sector Engagement